|MapGazer – Getting started|

 To change the zoom level when viewing a map, you can:

 To overlay a second map over the base map, select the Map → Add overlay map menu item.
-You can then vary its transparency using the Map → Map transparencies dialog (or press the ‘+’ or ‘-’ keys).
+You can then vary its transparency using the Map → Map transparencies dialog (or press the ‘t’ key), or you can simply press the ‘+’ or ‘−’ keys.
 Overlaying maps lets you see (for example) how geological information relates to topographic, or see street map information along with topography.
 For more details, please see Using transparency.

 An active overlay map can be changed using Map → Change overlay map or removed using Map → Remove overlay map.
 The overlay map options are also available from the map pop-up menu.

-To find the centre of the displayed map, select the Map → Go to map centre menu item; this will find the centre of a mid-detailed zoom level of the map and adjust the view so that point is shown at the centre of the view.
-You can also select this by right-clicking on the map for the pop-up menu.
+To find the centre of the displayed map, select the Map → Go to map centre menu item (or press the ‘c’ key); this will find the centre of a mid-detailed zoom level of the map and adjust the view so that point is shown at the centre of the view.

-The MapGazer package includes the Globe map and also a small but more detailed sample map together with a corresponding geological map and also elevation data.
+The MapGazer package includes the Globe map (also used as the ‘fallback’ map when scrolling outside the bounds of other maps) and also a small but more detailed sample map together with a corresponding geological map and also elevation data.
 To get more maps there are more sample maps on the MapGazer website, or you can download maps from online map servers.
 For the sample maps and some suggestions for download tools, please see Getting maps.

-Working with marks (tracks, routes, waypoints, and areas)
+Working with marks (tracks, routes, waypoints, images, areas, and scales)

 Marks are extra information that can be drawn on a map; they are often created by a GPS (Global Positioning System) device or smartphone application.
 All marks can be loaded from or saved to GPX (Global Positions eXchange format) files.
 The types of marks are: